 We all know the story.
-There’s a woman in your friend group who seems to have it all.
+A woman in your friend group seems to have it all.
 Her kids are perfectly behaved, she has an enviable career, her home is meticulously organized, and she also appears to have a Ph.D. in life.
 So, what do you do?
 You put her on a pedestal.

 In your mind, you think she has more than you.
 You feel that she’s above you in some way.
-The problem is that when you even think this way, you’ve eliminated the chance for a real connection.
+The problem is that you’ve eliminated the chance for a real connection when you think this way.
 You’ve forgotten who you are and how much you have to offer.

 1. Remember that comparing yourself to others is ALL EGO.
 Develop mindfulness instead.

 We need to cultivate mindfulness.
 Rosie Ocasta from Radically Loved Radio says, “Without mindfulness, you will always be constructing your sense of self based on others’ perceptions.”
-This is an interesting add-on because by placing someone above you, you are opening the door to judging yourself through the same skewed lenses.
+This is an interesting add-on because placing someone above you opens the door to judging yourself through the same skewed lenses.

-When you think in terms of better/worse, you’ve slipped into your ego.
+You’ve slipped into your ego when you think about better/worse.
 Your ego might feel GRAND, or it might feel inferior.
 Either way, it’s all ego, and the ego will never feel happy and content.
 It will always find a new way to compare, criticize, or puff out its chest.

 2. When you put someone on a pedestal, you miss out on the opportunity to have a real connection.